altocodenl/tagaway-mobile/tagaway/lib/readme.md

 - In query selector, when selected tags go up, remove them from below.
 - Performance of query: avoid double round trip for first draw of uploadedView.
 - Fix intermittent issue with queryOrganizedIds.
-- Fix ui not updating when adding/removing hometags..
+- Fix ui not updating when adding/removing hometags.
 - Remove yourHomeTags and go directly to editHomeTags.
-- Persist last N tags to disk.
 - Disaable scrolling when zooming in Local & Uploaded.
 - Stop flickering when opening FAB or clicking on "done".
 - When not allowing pivs to be deleted, get that info so we do not remove them from localPivs (Tom).